DmitriySh/system-design-course/02-caching-api-and-observability/Lecture.md

 ## Caching
 This is the practice of temporarily storing frequently used or calculated data in memory or on a disk. \
-The main goal is to speed up the response, not to keep the increased load.
+The main goal is to **speed up the response (RPS)**, not to keep the increased load.
+The most well-known problem of working with a cache is **data invalidation**. \
+If your program can work without caching, don't use it.

+Cache - is a key-value storage with higher speed data access than the main database.

 Functionality:
  - reducing the response time of services;